ZIYU-DEEP/RL-Reading-Group/README.md

 # RL Reading Group
 *Last updated on November, 2021.*

 This is a repository for RL paper reading.
 It will *not* be a comprehensive list of all relevant papers.
-Topics are rough now and feel free to modify or increase anytime:
+Topics are rough now; feel free to modify or increase anytime:
 <!-- - *[General RL Theory](#1-rl-theory)* -->
 - [Offline RL](#1-offline-rl)
 - [RL & Game Theory (and MARL)](#2-rl--game-theory-and-marl)